 The thing to notice here is that these lightsabers are super realistic.
 This isn’t your cheap Star Wars imitation lightsaber you can find in a toy store.
 It’s heavy and feels like a real replica from the films.

 After choosing your hilt, you ned to select the heart of your lightsaber: the Kyber Crystal.
-There are 4 colored crystals to choose from: red, blue, green or violet.
+There are 4 colored crystals to choose from, all relating to a Jedi or Sith from the past:

 Each lightsaber has a “personal connection” to a kyber crystal which is the driving force behind the lightsaber’s power.
 Each lightsaber builder forms a unique bond with their lightsaber during the building process which is really well done by Disney and that you have to see for yourself.